 I have visited Shakespeare’s Stratford Upon Avon on many occasions but on my most recent visit I opted to join a Stratford Town Walk, the Award-winning guided walking tours of the Bards hometown.
 I met my guide by the yellow sign, next to the Swan fountain on Waterside, right in front of the Royal Shakespeare Theatre, opposite the junction with Sheep Street.

-Founded fifteen years ago, my guide is one of a team of enthusiastic, dedicated and professional guides who lead groups of walkers around Stratford Upon Avon every day of the year, including Christmas Day, whatever the weather!
+Founded eighteen years ago, my guide is one of a team of enthusiastic, dedicated and professional guides who lead groups of walkers around Stratford Upon Avon every day of the year, including Christmas Day, whatever the weather!

 Our group of fourteen walkers, excitedly retraced the footsteps of William Shakespeare from his birthplace on Henley Street to his last resting place in the splendid Holy Trinity Church, along the historic streets of ancient Stratford.
 It was like walking through the pages of history with plenty of fascinating snippets of historical interest provided to the group from our guide.

 All truly great thoughts are conceived by walking

 We were shown the old Stratford public library, which must be one of the most beautiful libraries in the country.
 Now a grade II Listed building, the building was saved from demolition after a successful conservation campaign led by Marie Corelli, a best-selling novelist of the late nineteenth century.
 Corelli moved to Stratford and donated money to worthy causes helping to preserve much of the towns heritage, becoming one of the first true conservationists.